vitejs/vite/CONTRIBUTING.md

 1. From that terminal, go to `playground/xxx`, and run `pnpm run dev`.

-1. The execution will stop at the `debugger` statement, and you can use the [Debug toolbar](https://code.visualstudio.com/docs/editor/debugging#_debug-actions) to continue, step over, restart the process...
+1. The execution will stop at the `debugger` statement, and you can use the [Debug toolbar](https://code.visualstudio.com/docs/editor/debugging#_debug-actions) to continue, step over, and restart the process...

 ### Debugging Errors in Vitest Tests Using Playwright (Chromium)